I attended the Apple Entrepreneur Camp. Here’s why you should too

 Everyone in our group had built apps before, both well-known and niche.
 Most of us were always concerned about blitzscaling, outsmarting the competition, and shipping lots of features.
 It seemed like the way to win, until we learned the Apple way.

-I learned that everything Apple does is in service to emotion and it’s by far the top criterion for decision making.
+I learned that everything Apple does is in service to emotion and it’s by far the top criterion for decision-making.
 One of the most memorable examples we were told was Apple’s decision to change the iPhone sizes.
 The result is not necessarily the most ergonomic or convenient for everyone, but the one thousands of people tested and said “felt right.”

 Simplicity is another one of Apple’s maxims—essential to adhere to when you’re trying to create a mass-market product.
 Apple maintains that to make something intuitive you need to make it simple.